Government pays today 2 installments of R$ 1 thousand to 190 thousand truck drivers. see how it will be

-The government starts today paying the benefit of R$ 1,000 to truck drivers to compensate for the high price of diesel with the soaring price of oil this year.
+The government starts today paying the benefit of R$ 1,000 to truck drivers to compensate for the rise in the price of diesel with the soaring price of oil this year.
 Initially, only 190,861 with active registrations will benefit from a total of 878,308 autonomous cargo carriers registered with the National Land Transport Agency (ANTT).
 The July and August installments will be paid.

 The deadline to complete the document starts on the 15th and ends on the 29th of August.
 Those who register will be able to receive the so-called Emergency Benefit for Autonomous Cargo Carriers (BEm Trucker) on September 6th.